DorielRivalet/MHFZ_Overlay/FAQ.md

 The JSON file is meant to be used for debugging or troubleshooting purposes.

+## How to check the downloaded file hashes?

+Open PowerShell and enter the command `Get-FileHash (drag and drop your file into the terminal)`.
+Check if the hashes provided by the developer are the same as the hashes provided by PowerShell.
+If they are the same, the files shouldn't have been tampered with.
+If the command worked, you should get SHA256 in the `Algorithm` column, and the hash value in the `Hash` column, along with the Path provided.

 ## My question isn't answered here, how can I contact the developers?

 First, you may want to check the issues that have already been reported [here](https://github.com/DorielRivalet/mhfz-overlay/issues)